lzwjava/blog-source/notes/2025-05-13-digital-electronics-conv-en.md

 ---
+audio: true
 layout: post
-title: "Digital Electronics - Conversation"
+title: Digital Electronics - Conversation
-audio: true
 ---

 A: Hey B, I've been revisiting combinational logic design lately, specifically thinking about implementing some complex functions.
 Where do you usually start with a problem like that?